The new age of Innovation by C K Prahalad, M S Krishnan

 1

-The new age of Innovation by C K Prahalad, M S KrishnanI had to read this book The new age of Innovation as a part of my professional requirement.
+I had to read this book The New Age of Innovation as a part of my professional requirement.
 To be able to talk about what the gurus of Innovation have to say in their latest book.
-The book obviously has been launched in various cities with the author’s tours, huge publicity on all kinds of media and through paid seminars.
+The book has been launched in various cities with the author’s tours.
+Huge publicity on all kinds of media, and through the paid seminars.

 The book talks about one major new concept.
-Or rather I would say documents it in the form of a model as this concept had always existed in certain segments.
+Rather I would say documents it in the form of a model as this concept has always existed in certain segments.
 The concept is N=1, R=G. This primarily means that to serve one customer, you have to access/use/leverage global resources.
-And a corollary to which is that you have to customize the offerings for each customer and cater to their unique requirements.
-To do this there are certain capacities/capabilities and flexibilities that you need to build in your business systems.
-In your human capital and your geographical reach.
-There are two diagrams in the book that summarize the whole book The new age of Innovation.
+A corollary to this is that you have to customize the offerings for each customer and cater to their unique requirements.

 The first one is a diagram showing a transformation from ‘one organization serving multiple customers’ to ‘many organizations or global resources coming together to serve a single customer’.
-The second diagram is the house kind of structure which says to enable N=1, R=G, you need to enable your technical architecture and your social architecture.
+The second diagram is the house kind of structure which says to enable N=1, R=G. You need to enable your technical architecture and your social architecture.
 This is all explained in the first two chapters.

 In the next three chapters, he explains the mindset changes that the managers need to go through to accept and be the change that would enable the organization for this new model.
 It talks about the new requirements in talent management.
 Which again needs to be both flexible and mobile.
-Authors also talk about the role of leadership in bringing in these changes in the organization.
+The authors also talk about the role of leadership in bringing in these changes in the organization.

 While I like the way the concept has been packaged and presented, I am not sure if I agree with the universality of this concept.
 It is definitely applicable to the service industry.
 But it had been there in that industry in some basic form.
 Say in medical services, each case is a unique case.
-And a doctor or a surgeon has to bring different resources, may be from different sources every time to serve the patient.
-Authors themselves talk about layers in the structure which are commoditized.
-And these commodity providers obviously do not adhere to this model.
-They would still go with standard/universal offerings.
-And everything else will be designed according to their standards.
+And a doctor or a surgeon has to bring different resources, maybe from different sources every time to serve the patient.

 Thanks, Shankar for gifting me this book.

-Buy this book – The new age of Innovation: Driving Cocreated Value Through Global Networks by C K Prahalad, M S Krishnan at Amazon India.
+Buy this book – The New Age of Innovation: Driving Cocreated Value Through Global Networks by C K Prahalad, M S Krishnan at Amazon India.

 Read more: